MatteoGranata/Sunnee-ThermosConfigurator/README.md

 ```sh
 npm run dev
 ```
-and press on the generated link for the local preview with ctrl `+` rigthclick
+and press on the generated link for the local preview with `ctrl+rigthclick`

 ## Made with: